AleMenon/nvim-config/README.md

 ### Setup Steps

-1. Clone this repository and move all files to your Neovim configuration folder.
+1. Clone this repository and move all files to your Neovim configuration folder;
-2. Remove the `.git`, `images` directories, and `README.md` file.
+2. Remove the `.git` and `images` directories, `README.md` and `.gitignore` files;
-3. Optionally, remove `nvim-shortcuts.txt` if you don't need it.
-4. Open Neovim; plugins will be installed automatically via Lazy.nvim.
+3. Open Neovim, plugins will be installed automatically via Lazy.nvim.

 #### Extra